CRIME AND INTELLIGENCE MANAGER

 - Knowledge of the integration of criminal and law enforcement data with socio-demographic and geographic data to understand why, where, and when criminal activity is taking place in relation to the community.

-- Ability to conduct strategic analysis to link it with intelligence-led policing.
+- Ability to conduct strategic analysis to link with intelligence-led policing.

 - Knowledge of intelligence techniques, operations, and analytical procedures to effectively conduct analysis of criminal investigations and other large-scale intelligence projects involving interrelated subject areas.